Rosemary's Cornwall Links: people and genealogy new links castles film landscape tourism travel places

 Samuel Foote actor and comic dramatist born in Truro in 1720 into a wealthy Cornish family

 Daphne Du Maurier famous novelist born in 1907 who was inspired by her love of Cornwall.
+Did Daphne du Maurier help create the defining image of Cornwall?
 Grand-daughter of the artist and writer George and daughter of Gerald du Maurier actor manager.
-The Du Maurier web site was set up to provide a forum for all things concerning Daphne Du Maurier and her works. watch a 1946 British Pathe film clip of Daphne Du Maurier a 1946 British Pathe film clip of Daphne Du Maurier.
-Daphne came to Fowey in her early 20's. watch Daphne Du Maurier video clips Daphne Du Maurier video clips. watch Daphne Du Maurier son Kits Browning talk about his mother her son Kits Browning talk about his mother Daphne in a short film clip. the Tywardreath players are based in Daphne Du Maurier's local village perform her plays.
-Daphne du Maurier Classic Yacht Cruise.
+The Du Maurier web site was set up to provide a forum for all things concerning Daphne Du Maurier and her works. watch a 1946 British Pathe film clip of Daphne Du Maurier a 1946 British Pathe film of Daphne Du Maurier.
+Daphne came to Fowey in her early 20's. watch Daphne Du Maurier video clips Daphne Du Maurier video clips.
+The Tywardreath players who are based in Daphne Du Maurier's local village perform her plays.
+The Daphne du Maurier Classic Yacht Cruise.
 Daphne Du Maurier's notebooks.
-Daphne Du Maurier Walk: The House on the Strand.
-The Daphne du Maurier Festival of Arts & Literature
+The Daphne Du Maurier Walk: The House on the Strand.
+The Daphne du Maurier Festival of Arts & Literature.
+One of the Tremough campus buildings in Penryn Cornwall has been officially named after Daphne du Maurier.
+Daphne Du Maurier Walk - Rebecca.
+Daphne Du Maurier Walk - Jamaica Inn.
+First transmitted in 1971 Daphne du Maurier is interviewed in her home

 Mary Kelynack